steevenakintilo/BadFootballBet/README.md

 ## Disclamer

 This program was made for fun therefore the calculus are not 100% right and it will never be, it's impossible to guess the result of all the possible game.
-Don't use this program to bet money you could loose money.
+Result are even less reliable on National Team mode since there is less game to analyse Don't use this program to bet money you could loose money.
 Afterall the calculus are made with real time stats to make the result as close as possible.